tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 There are two types of indie consultants.
 There are those that have created a very clear specialization, you can look at their website and see something like *"I help B2B SaaS companies with their content strategy"* or *"I help brands build audience via email"*.
 The indie consultants that do this well seem very busy, well known and respected in their industry.
 It's fairly easy to see from the outside what their work looks.

 Then there are those who are... weirder, less legible, harder to define.
 Folks who's website doesn't have a tight *"I do X for Y"*.
-These folks likely project a weird sensibility via their online writing and persona, building a body of work that points to a kind of vibe.
+These people likely project a weird sensibility via their online writing and persona, building a body of work that points to a kind of vibe.

 It's easier to see from the outside when the first group is successful, and it's fairly easy to imagine what the work looks like.
 The second group is much less legible.
 Are they successful?
 What kind of work do they even do?